 Vegetarian and vegan farmers market August recipes!
 Your August seasonal produce guide + 50 recipes inspired by your local farmers market or CSA bin.

 The farmers markets are stocked with so much fresh produce right now, as well as herbs and flowers.
-I hope you are getting out and enjoying them!
+I hope you are getting out and enjoying them (as safely as possible at least)!

 What’s in season in August?